 I found that the current earnings per share of HDFC Standard Life Insurance Company is ₹3.93, which meant that the current price amounted to a price to earnings ratio (PE ratio) of almost 50 (49.62 to be precise).

 I am a value investor who likes to buy stocks cheap; in fact, very cheap.
 The cheaper, the better.
-Usually less than PE ratio of 10.
 The offer of shares of HDFC Standard Life Insurance Company at such a high level (PE ratio of 50) made me think about the proposition, which should be offered to investors to make them buy stocks at such valuation levels.

 A little thought brought about many factors, which might be put forward to the investors to convince them about such valuation levels.
 Some of these factors are like: